UniversalDependencies/docs/_ga/dep/discourse.md

 udver: '2'
 ---

-The `discourse` label is used to connect interjections and other discourse particles to a clause.
+The `discourse` label is used to connect interjections and other discourse particles which are not clearly linked to the structure of the sentence except in an expressive way to a clause.
 ### Examples

 _<b>Á</b>, níl sé chomh holc sin!_  '<b>Aw</b>, it is not as bad as that!'